11 Top-Rated Day Trips from Rome

 Today's tourists have the ancient and modern Romans to thank for the many attractions around Rome.
-The nobility of ancient Rome fled the city in the heat of summer to enjoy the sea breezes of Tivoli and the cooler air in the Alban Hills, building lavish villas set in extensive parks and gardens.
+The nobility of ancient Rome fled the city in the heat of summer to enjoy the sea breezes at Ostia and cooler air of Tivoli and the Alban Hills, building lavish villas set in extensive parks and gardens.
 Emperors and cardinals followed their lead, as did popes and wealthy merchants.
 Emperor Hadrian outdid his contemporaries by creating an entire town inside his gardens at Ostia, replicating ancient wonders he had seen.
-Along with the villas and gardens, tourists come to the Alban Hills for their castles, known as the Castelli Romani, and for the great Benedictine Monasteries in Subiaco.
+Beyond these attractions that are short day trips from Rome, the city is also a good base for day trips to attractions around the Bay of Naples - Pompeii, Capri, and the Amalfi Coast - as well as north to Florence and the hill towns of Tuscany.

 1 Ostia Antica

 Founded about the fourth century BC, Ostia was Ancient Rome's port and the main naval base of the Roman Empire.
 Next to Pompeii, Ostia is the largest excavated Roman city, and gives a good picture of urban life in Imperial Rome.
-The main places to see are the intricate mosaic floors of the Baths of Neptune, the semicircular theater, the Capitolium, Forum, Decumanus Maximus, the well-preserved Thermopolium, the bakery, the Grandi Horrea, (grain storage building), several temples, apartment blocks, and houses with gardens and well-preserved marble floors.
+The main things to see are the intricate mosaic floors of the Baths of Neptune, the semicircular theater, the Capitolium, Forum, Decumanus Maximus, the well-preserved Thermopolium, the bakery, the Grandi Horrea, (grain storage building), several temples, apartment blocks, and houses with gardens and well-preserved marble floors.
 Near the excavations' main entrance are rows of tombs, some of which are quite impressive.
 The site's Archaeological Museum displays some of the statuary and artifacts found during excavations.
+As the site is a large one, a good way to get the most from a visit is with a well-informed guide.
+The Ancient Ostia Small Group Day Trip from Rome includes round-trip train travel from Rome and a 2.5-hour guided walking tour of the ruins.

 Address: Viale dei Romagnoli 717, Ostia Antica

 During the Roman Empire, the Emperor Augustus and his nobility escaped the city's summer heat at their villas in Tivoli, in the nearby Sabine Hills.
-Two major attractions are well worth the trip from Rome: Hadrian's Villa and the gardens of Villa d'Este.
+Two major attractions, both UNESCO World Heritage Sites, are well worth the trip from Rome: Hadrian's Villa and the gardens of Villa d'Este.
 Hadrian's splendid estate included an entire complex of buildings set in gardens, where he tried to replicate some of the great sights he'd seen in his extensive travels.
 You'll see ruins (and a few reconstructions) of buildings based on the best of Greek and Egyptian architecture, all set in beautiful gardens.
 Villa d'Este Gardens have inspired later gardens throughout Europe and are considered the epitome of Italianate gardens.
 A whole series of gardens are filled with fountains, pools, cascades, and other water features, along with grottos, pavilions, and terraces.
 Set on a hillside, the gardens frame lovely views of the Campagna countryside.
 The Villa d'Este palace is known for its painted ceilings and spiral staircase.
+The Tivoli Day Trip from Rome takes you to Tivoli by air-conditioned coach for guided tours that include insights into the lives and times of the builders of these magnificent villas.

 - Read More: